Table of Contents

 Your assistant shouldn’t dictate your infrastructure.
 Ideal APIs offer:

-- On-premises or VPC options for data-sensitive industries
+| On-premises or VPC | For data-sensitive industries |

-- Cloud-hosted endpoints with global CDN support
+| Cloud-hosted endpoints | With global CDN support |

-- Edge deployment for low-latency needs
+| Edge deployment | For low-latency needs |

 For teams handling healthcare or financial data, on-premises deployment (like what Misar offers with Assisters) ensures compliance without sacrificing performance.